-Group and Company Valuation technique

-2020 2019 hierarchy and key input

-\$'000 \$'000

-Financial asset at fair value through other comprehensive income

-Unquoted equity security 3,235 3,235 Level 3 Price/Book ratio of comparable industries.
+Group and Company Fair value Valuation technique 2020 \$'000 2019 \$'000 hierarchy and key input Financial asset at fair value through other comprehensive income Unquoted equity security 3,235 3,235 Level 3 Price/Book ratio of comparable industries.

 There was no transfer between the different levels of the fair value hierarchy during the financial years ended 31 December 2020 and 2019.